 There’s no doubt we’ve all become increasingly aware of our impact on the earth, right?
 This year, my resolution was to lead a simpler, more sustainable life.
 So, limit single-use plastic, shop local, reduce food waste and remember to think about the environmental impact of my actions, however small.
 Cue bars of soap over bottles of shampoo or shower gel, compostable food bin for the kitchen, trips to the local market armed with my own tupperware and tote bags, for starters.
 But what about ways to waste less water in your bathroom?

 The Energy Saving Trust says that the average UK household uses around 330 litres per day and Waterwise suggests 85% of us aren’t sure how much we actually use.

 Another fact: according to Waterwise, around 30% of water used in an average UK household is through flushing the loo.
 So if you’re at home, like I am right now, that may even rise.

 I spoke to journalist Ysanne Brooks about how much water we use and she had some sound advice…

 A single rinse from a WC manufactured or fitted before EU regulations reducing flush levels were implemented in 2001 could use as much as 14 litres each time.
 What?!
-However, recently there have been significant changes made – the new rules say a WC can use e maximum of 6 litres – and the introduction of dual flush means less water is needed to fill the cistern, so the amount you use each time you flush is reduced.
+However, recently there have been changes made – the new rules say a WC can use e maximum of 6 litres – and the introduction of dual flush means less water is needed to fill the cistern, so the amount you use each time you flush is reduced.

 Basically, the smaller button on your flush, uses less water, while the larger button uses more.
 This usually ranges from 4 to 6 litres, but some of the latest WCs even go as low as a range between 2.5 and 4 litres.
 A litre or so saved each time might not sound a lot, but over time it adds up.
 One of the top ways to waste less water in your bathroom, I reckon.

-Consider, too, investing in a rimless design, as they are created to get more flushing power out of less water – not to mention they also have another bonus: they’re easier to clean.
+Consider investing in a rimless design, as they are created to get more flushing power out of less water – not to mention they also have another bonus: they’re easier to clean.

 Save water with your shower

 This allows you to save a considerable amount, going from around 15 litres a minute down to between eight and nine.
 Do bear in mind that if you have multiple long showers a day, this could, in fact, equal more water wastage, so can you reduce your showering habits at all?

 Other ideas include pulsating showerheads, which discreetly turn the flow on and off 30 times per second saving water every time it is stopped, plus models that can be switched off as you’re soaping or washing your hair and then automatically start again – at the same temperature – once you’re done.

-In the same way many showerheads now come with aerators, you can buy taps using the same technology.
+Or how about non-touch taps for your bathroom?
 Often found in public bathrooms, have you thought about including taps with infrared technology at home?
 These feature sensors on top to turn the tap on and off again, which means you only use as much water as you need.

 You may have noticed that basins, in general, have gotten smaller and shallower – this is because mixer taps mean we no longer have to fill them to get water that’s at the ideal temperature.
 However, these smaller designs, and those with a lower profile, will hold enough water for shaving, for instance, but will also reduce how much is wasted.